Say you run a liquor business and deal in drinks such as whiskey, beer, wine, and gin. And like any business, you’d like to make the most of it.

 Then you’d want the customers to visit your website.
 Here, a Website URL QR Code can help you do that.
 Just create one and place it on your promotional creatives or product packaging.
 Customers can scan it to visit your website instantly.

 Similarly, you can also help customers follow you on social media via Social Media QR Code.
 When scanned, it redirects the end-users to a landing page with buttons to all your social media accounts.
-They can then select their favorite one to follow you online.
+They can then select their favourite one to follow you online.

 Cocktails are a delight to drink.
 Aren’t they?
 In fact, they taste even better when you make them yourself.